 in it.
 Today there are only about 30 public houses within the city walls

-of Chester and only one of these (the United Services Club) has retained its
+of Chester and currently only two of these (the United Services Club and the Big

-bagatelle table.
+bagatelle tables.
 Outside the city walls the game has not fared much

-better, with only about 15 pubs still retaining tables, although the game is
+better, with less than 20 pubs still retaining tables, although the game is

 currently enjoying a mini-revival, as pubs are now actively looking for

 bagatelle tables once more.
-In recent times the Stanley Arms, Cross
+In recent times several pubs have

 The Bawn Lodge table was discovered in an old warehouse in 2009 and has been